|Barbara Strozzi||Dolcissimo, Silenzio nocivo|

 |Il ballo delle ingrate|

 Barbara Strozzi was famed throughout 17th century Venice for her glorious voice and artistry, ‘la virtuosissima cantatrice’ of the city state.

-Yet this pupil of Cavalli and performer of Monteverdi was quietly creating a unique musical legacy.
-An illegitimate daughter, a single parent, who was treated by many as a courtesan and unable to secure a position in any court, she published seven volumes of increasingly ambitious music between 1655-1664.
+Yet this pupil of Cavalli and contemporary of Monteverdi was quietly creating a unique musical legacy.
+An illegitimate daughter, a single parent, who was rumoured to be a courtesan and unable to secure a position in any court, she published eight volumes of increasingly ambitious music between 1644-1664.